anonymous-nips2021/ASRGLUE/README.md

 ```
 bash scripts/make_rvb_nosie.sh --SNR $i --norvb_datadir=YourCleanspeechDir
 ```
-Note that YourCleanspeechDir is a Dir in kaldi format.
+You need to install [kaldi](https://github.com/kaldi-asr/kaldi) to use this script Note that YourCleanspeechDir is a Dir in kaldi format.
 Which needs to contain four files:
 ```